lucianomarisi/JSONUtilities/README.md

 [![codecov.io](http://codecov.io/github/lucianomarisi/JSONUtilities/coverage.svg?branch=master)](http://codecov.io/github/lucianomarisi/JSONUtilities?branch=master)

 Easily load JSON objects and decode them into structs or classes.
-The `JSONDecoder` infers the type from the constant or variable definition to decode meaning no casting is needed.
+The `jsonKey(_:)` function infers the type from the constant or variable definition to decode meaning no casting is needed.

 - Check out the `JSONUtilitiesExample.playground` for a working example